Whiteknight/whiteknight.github.com/stage/gci_final_review.md

 ParrotSharp.
 I find these things to be very valuable, and I would sincerely hope that in future years the ecosystem projects represent a much higher percentage of tasks for students to perform.
-These ecosystems represent a huge variety in terms of tasks, technologies, and skillsets.
+These ecosystems represent a huge variety in terms of tasks, technologies, and skill sets.
 I think students do enjoy the variety.

 [pla]: http://github.com/Whiteknight/parrot-linear-algebra